christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 OAuth 2.0
 ```

-A Google Cloud project was configured for the integration:
+A Google Cloud project was configured:

 ```text
 SOC Security Automation
 ```

-The Gmail API was enabled for the project.
+The Gmail API was enabled for this project.

 ## 📸 Evidence — Gmail API Enabled

 ![Phase 13 Gmail API Enabled](../images/phase13-gmail-api-enabled.png)

-This provided the API interface used by the Python automation.
+The Gmail API provided the interface through which Python could programmatically send the SOC notification.

 **Result:** ✅ Gmail API enabled.